Yiddish dialects: Western Yiddish

 These have a number of clearly distinguished regional varieties, such as Judeo-Alsatian, plus many local subvarieties.

-The language traditionally spoken by the Jews of Alsace is Yédisch-Daïtsch or Judeo-Alsatian, originally a mixture of German, Hebrew and Aramaic idioms and virtually indistinguishable from mainstream Yiddish.
+The Judeo-Alsatian traditionally spoken by the Jews of Alsace is called Yédisch-Daïtsch, originally a mixture of German, Hebrew and Aramaic idioms and virtually indistinguishable from mainstream Yiddish.
 From the 12th century onwards, due among other things to the influence of the nearby Rashi school, French linguistic elements aggregated as well, and from the 18th century onwards, some Polish elements due to immigrants blended into Yédisch-Daïtsch too.

 According to C. J. Hutterer (1969), "In western and central Europe the WY dialects must have died out within a short time during the period of reforms [i.e. the movements toward Jewish emancipation] following the Enlightenment."
 In the 18th century, Yiddish was declining in German-speaking regions, as Jews were acculturating, the Haskalah opposed the use of Yiddish, and preference for German grew.
 By the end of the 18th century, Western Yiddish was mostly out of use, though some speakers were discovered in these regions as late as the mid-20th century.